GoodbyeKittyy/RP-A107-Physics/README.md

-llllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllHi there!
+lllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllHi there!
 Thank you for stopping by :)

 These are all the materials I archived for the Republic Polytechnic module, A107 Physics.
 It includes 6Ps, worksheets etc.